istio/istio.io/docs/concepts/goals.md

 ---

 {% capture overview %}
-This page the core principles that guide Istio's design
+This page the core principles that guide Istio's design.
 {% endcapture %}

 {% capture body %}